JuliaGraphics/Luxor.jl/docs/src/tutorial/simple-animation.md

 ## An alternative

+As this is a very simple example, there is of course an easier wayto make this particular animation.

-An alternative approach is to use the incoming framenumber as the master parameter that determines the position and appearance of all the graphics.
+We can use the incoming framenumber, rescaled, as the master parameter that determines the position and appearance of all the graphics.

 ```
 function frame(scene, framenumber)